pyhf/numfocus-small-development-grants-proposals/2023/README.md

 15. Please list the name and email address of a project leader(s) who has approved this proposal.

-Matthew Feickert (matthew dot feickert @ no-spam-please dot cern dot ch)
+Matthew Feickert (matthew dot feickert @ no-spam-please dot cern dot ch), Luaks Heinrich (lukas dot heinrich @ no-spam-please dot cern dot ch), Giordon Stark (gstark @ no-spam-please dot cern dot ch)

 16. **For OFF-CYCLE proposals ONLY:** Why isn't it possible to submit this proposal during a regular funding round?
 Why is this an urgent request? i.e. - if you are submitting a request outside of the three formal calls for proposals, what is the justification?